 Day 8: Depart Split

-Mid-Range: Hotel Lapad located 2 miles from Dubrovnik’s Old Town or a 10 minute bus ride.
+Hotel Lapad located 2 miles from Dubrovnik’s Old Town or a 10-minute bus ride.
 The hotel is in a historic building with a large outdoor pool and a restaurant. (approx. $220/night)

-Luxury: Adriana Hvar Spa Hotel a 5 minute walk from the beach and center of Hvar, offers a spa, rooftop and swimming pool.
+Adriana Hvar Spa Hotel a 5-minute walk from the beach and center of Hvar, offers a spa, rooftop and swimming pool.
 A few bars and restaurants on site.
 Guests love the location and proximity to the beach. ($450/night)

-Budget: Apartments Mare a B&B with sweeping view of the Adriatic from every balcony and a 10 minute walk from the main center.
-It offers a kitchenette with a grocery store nearby. (approx $85/night
+Apartments Mare, a B&B with sweeping views of the Adriatic from every balcony and a 10-minute walk from the main center.
+It offers a kitchenette with a grocery store nearby. (approx $85/night)